gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 The below table summarizes the Top Contributing Features from our Dataset
 <img width="641" height="290" alt="image" src="https://github.com/user-attachments/assets/66a47e82-d680-43c7-8165-2150d1b84dd9" />

-We also have a Beeswarm Plot for the same...
+We also have a Beeswarm and Waterfall Plots for the same...
 1. [BeeSwarm Plot Impact on Model Output](https://github.com/gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/blob/main/GraphPlots/Supervised/SHAP_beeswarm_plot.png)
 2. [WaterFall Plot](https://github.com/gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/blob/main/GraphPlots/Supervised/SHAP_waterfall_plot.png)

    <img width="541" height="348" alt="image" src="https://github.com/user-attachments/assets/cdd8e9c3-8708-45c9-bcfc-2e2fb5b99554" />

-📌From the above table : The model strongly predicted class 0 (non-fraud), driven by many risk-related signals, especially the number of accounts tied to the phone number and SMS behavior.
-The prediction is also strongly negative (likely flagged as fraud) due to cumulative effects of several high-risk indicators.
-This plot is excellent for explaining decisions to my stakeholders within the Organization, especially for flagged users or fraud reviews.
+📌From the above table :
+- The model strongly predicted class 0 (non-fraud), driven by many risk-related signals, especially the number of accounts tied to the phone number and SMS behavior.
+- The prediction is also strongly negative (likely flagged as fraud) due to cumulative effects of several high-risk indicators.
+- This plot is excellent for explaining decisions to my stakeholders within the Organization, especially for flagged users or fraud reviews.